EFTEC/PdoOne/README.md

 >
 > Every decimal version means that it patches/fixes/refactoring a previous functionality i.e. 1.5.0 -> 1.5.1 (fix)

+* 2.29 2022-02-20

+  * Added as a binary file

 * 2.27 2022-02-19

   * **[core]** lots of cleanups.
   * **[_BasePdoOneRepo]** update to binary version 8.  **You must rebuild the repository classes to rebuild the base class.**

 * 2.26 2022-02-19
   * **[core]** **[new]** added more type hiting for the arguments for safety and stability of the tool.
-  * **[cli]** now the CLI is located a different file called pdoonecli.php.
-Also the CLI has more features than before, including the generation of the OOP classes.
+  * **[cli]** now the CLI is located a different file called pdoonecli  Also the CLI has more features than before, including the generation of the OOP classes.

 * 2.25 2022-02-01
   * **[core]** **[new]** Key-Value functionalities:setKvDefaultTable(),kv(),createTableKV(),dropTableKV(),getKV(),setKV(),garbageCollectorKV(),delKV(),flushKV(),existKV()
   * **[core]** **[new]** createIndex()

 * 2.24.1 2022-02-06

   * **[core]** **[fix]** Now, most generation of classes are defined in templates instead of the code.
 It will keep the code clean while it will also save a few bits of memories (old: 6446 lines, current: 5963 lines).

 * 2.24 2022-02-06

   * **[repo]** Now the library allows multiple connections using different repository class bases.